halid1020/softgym/README.md

-<h1>  SoftGym (fit DeepCloth-ROB2QSP&P [1]): Extension on SoftGym for towel-shaping benchmarks and oracles </h1>
+<h1>  SoftGym: Extension on SoftGym for cloth-shaping benchmarks and oracles </h1>

-This fork is extended on the original [`SoftGym`](https://github.com/Xingyu-Lin/softgym) with modification mainly on the cloth environments (Note that the other environments do not work properly in this version).
-If there is a conflict of interest, please contact `ah390@st-andrews.ac.uk`.
-This fork supports benchmark environments `mono-square-fabric`, `rainbow-square-fabrics`, `rainbow-rectangular-fabrics`, `real2sim-towels` and `real2sim-towels-sq`; These benchmarks used by `PlaNet-ClothPick` [3], `JA-TN` [2] and `DeepCloth-ROB2QSP&P` [1] projects.
+This fork is extended on the original [`SoftGym`](https://github.com/Xingyu-Lin/softgym) with modifications mainly on the cloth environments --- Note that the other original environments of `SoftGym` do not work properly in this version.
+If there is a conflict of interest, please contact `ah390@st-andrews.ac.uk `.
+This fork supports benchmark environments `mono-square-fabric `, `rainbow-square-fabrics `, `rainbow-rectangular-fabrics `, `realadapt-towels, ` `real2sim-towels-sq, clothfunnels-realadapt-<garment> `; These benchmarks used by `PlaNet-ClothPick `[3],`JA-TN `[2] and `DRAPER` [1] projects.

-This repository is authored by Halid Abdulrahim Kadi and supervised by Kasim Terzić; Luis Figueredo and Praminda Caleb-Solly provided some insights for `real2sim` benchmark environments; and, Ryan Haward provided some contributions to this `README` file
+This repository is authored by Halid Abdulrahim Kadi and supervised by Kasim Terzić; Luis Figueredo and Praminda Caleb-Solly provided some insights for `realadapt` benchmark environments; and, Ryan Haward provided some contributions to this `README` file

 ## I. Install and Setup the Simulator

 1. Install relevant packages before compiling the simulation.

 If you want to run with display mode, please ensure to install OpenGL-related packages into your machine, e.g.,

 ```
 apt-get install build-essential libgl1-mesa-dev freeglut3-dev libglfw3 libgles2-mesa-dev
 ```

 2. Ensure you have downloaded and installed `anaconda3` right under your home directory regarding your operating system version; you can do so by following the [tutorial](https://docs.anaconda.com/free/anaconda/install/linux/).
 3. Then, create conda environment for compiling and running the simulation by following the bellow commands under the root directory of the `softgym` (after `git clone` it to your machine):

 ```